Diogo Cão: Second voyage

 That Cão, on his second voyage of 1484–1486, was accompanied by Martin Behaim (as alleged on the latter's Nuremberg globe of 1492) is very doubtful.
 But it is known that the explorer revisited the Congo and erected two more padrões on land beyond his previous voyage.
 The first was at Cabo Negro, Angola, the second at Cape Cross.
 The Cape Cross pillar probably marked the end of his progress southward, some 1,400 kilometers.
 Diogo Cão also embarked the four indigenous ambassadors, that he had promised not to keep for more than fifteen moons.

-Cão sailed up the Kongo River (which he thought led towards the realm of Prester John), up to the neighborhood of the site of Matadi.
-There, in October or November 1485, near the falls of Ielala, he left an inscription engraved on the stone which testifies of its passage and that of his men: Aqui chegaram os navios do esclarecido rei D.João II de Portugal - Diogo Cão, Pero Anes, Pero da Costa. ("Here reached the ships of the enlightened king John II of Portugal – Diogo Cão, Pero Anes, Pero da Costa").
+Cão sailed 170 kilometers up the Congo River to the Yellala Falls.
+On the cliffs above this site an inscription was engraved which records the passage of Cão and his men: "Here arrived the ships of the illustrious monarch, Dom João the Second of Portugal – Diogo Cão, Pedro Anes, Pedro da Costa, Alvaro Pires, Pero Escolar".

+Death

-According to one authority (a legend on the 1489 map of Henricus Martellus Germanus), Cão died off Cape Cross; but João de Barros and others wrote of his return to the Kongo, and subsequent taking of a native envoy to Portugal.
+Information regarding Cão's death is scanty and contradictory.
+A legend on the globe created by Martin Behaim reads "hic moritur" (here he dies), seeming to indicate that the explorer lost his life on the coast of Africa in 1486 during his second voyage.
+However, sixteenth-century historian João de Barros never mentions Cão's death but wrote instead of his return to the Congo, and subsequent taking of a native envoy back to Portugal.

 A report by a board of astronomers and pilots presented at a 1525 conference in Badajo clearly stated that his death happened near Serra Parda.
 A coast map by Henricus Martellus Germanus published in 1489 indicated the location of a padrão erected by Diogo Cão in Ponta dos Farilhões nearby Serra Parda, with the legend "et hic moritur" ("and here he died").

-The Venetian cartographer Pietro Coppo corroborated this location of death in 1520.
+Padrões

 The four pillars set up by Cão on his two voyages have all been discovered still on their original site, and the inscriptions on two of them from Cape Santa Maria and Cape Cross, dated 1482 and 1485 respectively, are still to be read and have been printed.
 The Cape Cross padrão was long in Berlin (replaced on the spot by a granite facsimile) but was recently returned to Namibia; those from the Kongo estuary and the more southerly Cape Santa Maria and Cabo Negro are in the Museum of the Lisbon Geographical Society.

 Tributes post-mortem

-In 1951, botanists Exell & Mendonça named a genus of plants from western central tropical Africa in honour of him, Diogoa.
+In 1951, botanists named a genus of plants from western central tropical Africa in his honour, Diogoa.

 In Vila Real, the plaza Diogo Cão was named after him.
 In the center of the plaza, stands a bronze statue of him supported on a square granite pedestal base.

 In 1999, André Roubertou from the French Hydrographic Office (SHOM) named an undersea hole located off the southern coast of Portugal (Gulf of Cádiz) the Diogo Cão Hole.

 In 2018, a hopper dredger called the Diogo Cao and immatriculated in Luxembourg was launched afloat.